About FTP and Dropbox

 The File Transfer Protocol is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
 You can use FTP to exchange files between computer accounts, transfer files between an account and a desktop computer, or access online software archives.

-Luckily, in this article, we will offer one FREE and best cloud to cloud file transfer tool, MultCloud to help transfer your files from FTP to Dropbox account.
+Because of those features mentioned above, many users choose to use Dropbox as an FTP server.
+But, how to transfer all files from FTP to Dropbox more quickly?
+Luckily, in this article, we will offer one FREE and best cloud file transfer tool---MultCloud to help transfer your files from FTP to a Dropbox account.

-MultCloud is a web-based free file transfer manager tool that can transfer files across cloud drives from one console without downloading and uploading.
-It has the following features:
+MultCloud is a free web-based file transfer manager tool that can transfer files across cloud drives from one console without downloading and uploading.

-MultCloud, a free cloud to cloud transfer tool, is favored by many users to transfer or sync files from one drive to other.
+MultCloud, a free cloud to cloud migration tool, is favored by many users to transfer or sync files from one drive to another.
 Let’s take a closer look at how it works.

 Step 2.
-Click “Add Clouds” to add FTP account to MultCloud.
+Click “Add Cloud” to add FTP account to MultCloud.